Journal

 Why Slips and Falls on Ice Are the Top Winter Workers Comp Claim

-Cold-weather workplace injuries peak between December and March, with slip-and-fall on ice leading every year.
-Why the pattern repeats, and how these claims are litigated.
+Cold-weather workplace injuries peak between December and March, with slip-and-fall on ice leading every winter.
+Examining the pattern, the litigation, and the prevention that fails.

 · · 9 min